 But here we are.
 Why?
 Because scones are awesome.
 They never disappoint.
 So easy to make (seriously – like 10 minutes to whip up).
 They freeze well.
 Love me some freezer baking.
 And they just work with just about anything you want to throw in the bowl.

 So basically, why not scones?
-And this basic scone recipe is the only recipe you will ever need.
-You can throw whatever you want – creativity is the only limit here – and whip up your own scones in no time.
+And this simple scone recipe, is made without any eggs, but only heavy cream, which makes for a tender, rich scone is the only scone recipe you will ever need.
+You can throw whatever you want – creativity is the only limit here – and whip up your own scones in no time.ย

-- All purpose flour – this type of flour works perfect in scones.
-It has a mid range protein content so making for a perfectly tender scone.
+- All purpose flour -Tthis type of flour works perfect in scones.
+It has a mid range protein content so making for a perfectly tender scone.ย

-- Heavy Cream – I used heavy cream for richness.
+- Heavy Cream –ย ย I used heavy cream for richness.
 Again, make sure it’s cold!
+But if you want you could use buttermilk instead.

-How To Make Scones – Step by Step
+How To Make This Easy Scone Recipe – Step by Step

 When I finally do remembering hearing about scones, I always remember hearing the word, DRY, with them.
 How sad for scones!
 And so false!
 If you haven’t ever tried making scones for the same reasons I always had, because they just didn’t sound appealing I suggest you give them a try.
 They do not require a mixer, just your mixing arm, a bowl, a whisk, spatula, and pastry cutter.